 - knowledge of facts that we don’t know

-- with wisdom of which actionable optional
+- with wisdom of which option

-- leads to the best resolution of a problem.
+- to resolve the problem.

 Her faith in me was proven by her actions – she revealed her reasons for burning her bedding, she complied with prescribed medication, and she agreed with discharge plans.